facile-it/facile-it.github.io/content/blog/eng/operators-overview.md

 There are three different types of operators:
 * **Unary**: takes a single parameter placed before (prefix) or after (postfix) it.
-* **Binary**: takes two parameters, it is palced between them.
+* **Binary**: takes two parameters, it is placed between them.
 It’s also called infix operator.
 * **Ternary**: takes three parameters, the first operand is a predicate and based on its result evaluate the first operand or the second.

 # User defined operators
-Some programming languages, like (Haskell, F#, Swift, ...), allow to define custom operators with special symbols, some other language allows to define literal operators (Kotlin, Pascal, ...), in both cases we have to define a function that will be executed when we use some operator.
+Some programming languages (e.g.: Haskell, F#, Swift, ...), allow to define custom operators with special symbols, some other languages (Kotlin, Pascal, ...) allows to define literal operators, in both cases we have to define a function that will be executed when we use some operator.
-Some programming languages allow operator overloading, this operation is identified like ad hoc polymorphism.
-An overloaded declaration is a declaration that is declared with the same name in the same scope, except that both declarations have different arguments and different implementation.
+Other kind of programming languages allow operator overloading, this operation is identified like ad hoc polymorphism.

+Operator overloading is to declare with the same name in the same scope, except that both declarations have different arguments type and different implementation.

 # Operator syntax
 Syntactically the declaration of an operator is like a function definition.
 We can think of function as a prefix operator whose operands are the parameters passed in the parentheses or we can think about an operator as a function that takes one or two parameters as input.